ONLYOFFICE/office-js-api/Cell/ApiFont/Methods/SetUnderline.md

 # SetUnderline

-Sets an underline of the type specified in the request to the current font.
+Sets an underline of the type specified in the request to the current font.💡 This method will work only with the text format of the cell.

 ## Syntax